Eye Health and Keratoconus

 - Seeing triple ghost images

-To be sure you have keratoconus, your doctor needs to measure the curvature of the cornea.
+To be sure you have keratoconus, your doctor needs to measure the shape of the cornea.
 There are several different ways this can be done.

 How Is Keratoconus Treated?

 Treatment usually starts with new eyeglasses.
 If eyeglasses don't provide adequate vision, then contact lenses, usually rigid gas permeable contact lenses, may be recommended.
 With mild cases, new eyeglasses can usually make vision clear again.
 Eventually, though, it will probably be necessary to use contact lenses or seek other treatments to strengthen the cornea and improve vision.